Securing Our Future

 Project by:

-To do this, we use special programs called "models," such as YOLOv8 to YOLOv10, which are good at recognizing objects.
+To do this, we use special programs called "models," such as YOLOv8 to YOLOv10, which are good at recognising objects.
 We also improved another model, DiffusionDet, so it can work faster when figuring out what's in an image.
-By training these models with lots of pictures, we teach the computer to get better at recognizing things on its own.
+By training these models with lots of pictures, we teach the computer to get better at recognising things on its own.

 In the end, our project helped create a faster and smarter system for detecting objects, which could make technology in different areas work more efficiently!